laurent22/joplin/BUILD.md

 The [building\_win32\_tips on this page](./readme/building_win32_tips.md) might be helpful.

+## Troubleshooting desktop application

+> The application window doesn't open or is white

+This is an indication that there's an early initialisation error.
+Try this:

+- In ElectronAppWrapper, set `debugEarlyBugs` to `true`.
+This will force the window to show up and should open the console next to it, which should display any error.
+- In more rare cases, an already open instance of Joplin can create strange low-level bugs that will display no error but will result in this white window.
+A non-dev instance of Joplin, or a dev instance that wasn't properly closed might cause this.
+So make sure you close everything and try again.
+Perhaps even other Electron apps running (Skype, Slack, etc.) could cause this?
+- Also try to delete node_modules and rebuild.
+- If all else fail, switch your computer off and on again, to make sure you start clean.

+> How to work on the app from Windows?

+You should not use WSL at all because this is a GUI app that lives outside of WSL, and the WSL layer can cause all kind of very hard to debug issues.
+It can also lock files in node_modules that cannot be unlocked when the app crashes (you need to restart your computer).
+Likewise, don't run the TypeScript watch command from WSL.

+So everything should be done from a Windows Command prompt running as Administrator.
+You can use `run.bat` to run the app in dev mode.

 # Building the Mobile application

 First you need to setup React Native to build projects with native code.
 For this, follow the instructions on the [Get Started](https://facebook.github.io/react-native/docs/getting-started.html) tutorial, in the "React Native CLI Quickstart" tab.